AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 The content returned can then be used by your applications.

-## Creating the Structure - Content Fragment Models {#create-structure-content-fragment-models}
+## Creating the Structure with Content Fragment Models {#create-structure-content-fragment-models}

 Content Fragment Models provide various mechanisms that allow you to define the structure of your content.